What is a watchlist in Proxyclick?

 If your security staff have access to the Logbook, they can also receive a convenient alert popup on the Logbook.

-If you ever need to temporarily deactivate all alerts, then you can just set the Alerts to “off” without deleting the list or removing the recipients.
+If you ever need to temporarily deactivate all alerts, you can just set the Alerts to “off” without deleting the list or removing the recipients.
 This setting is applied on all internal, external, and shared watchlists.

 What happens when a visitor matches a record in a watchlist?